-- 3.1 Further progress has been made with Plan delivery during 2017/18.
+- 3.1 Further progress has been made with Plan delivery during 2018/19.
 There are no particular issues to explore in relation to the SA/HRA process.
 Review of the Plan is now underway, to accord with the requirement to commence work on a Replacement LDP four years after adoption of the current Plan. - 3.2 Key areas for the LDP Review to consider including Housing Delivery, particularly on strategic sites, Caravan Policies, Gypsy Traveller Pitches, Town Centre performance and associated Masterplan recommendations, progress with Strategic Employment site delivery, terrestrial sand and gravel provision and the wider changing legislative context. - 3.3 The commencement of LDP review does not remove the need to carry on with preparation of AMRs for the current Plan.
-However, because the Plan is now being reviewed, AMRs from 5 onwards will provide a briefer commentary on progress with implementation of the current LDP.
+However, because the Plan is now being reviewed, AMRs from 5 onwards have provided a briefer commentary on progress with implementation of the current LDP.
 Nonetheless, AMR preparation to support the current Plan will continue until the Replacement Plan is published.
-Hence, AMR 6 will be published in 2019.

-4.Appendices
+4. Appendices